Early Excellence

 Connection, curiosity and cognition

-Through this session, we will explore how cognitive development in young children builds progressively through attention, thinking, problem-solving, remembering, and making connections.
-In the early years, this may involve learning what happens when a child repeats an action, pushes a button, or makes a sound.
-We will consider practical ways to inspire joint attention through connection, play, and interaction; we will look at how to encourage spontaneous communication, create engaging environments, and embed social communication opportunities within early years practice and provision.
+Through this session, we explored how cognitive development in young children builds progressively through attention, thinking, problem-solving, remembering, and making connections.
+In the early years, this includes learning what happens when a child repeats an action, pushes a button, or makes a sound.
+Practical ways to inspire joint attention through connection, play, and interaction were considered, alongside approaches to encourage spontaneous communication, create engaging environments, and embed social communication opportunities within early years practice and provision.

 Conference Agenda